bldl/emplace-spidermonkey/README.md

    ```

    ### moving on
-   explain the purpose of performing internal slot

-   borrow from ForEach
+    The second line

    ```
    2. Perform ?
 RequireInternalSlot(M, [[MapData]]).
    ```

+   **TODO: explain the purpose of performing internal slot**

+   This step is commmon for almost all selfhosted MapObject methods.
+The solution is already exists in the code.

    <details>
    <summary>Solution</summary>